PraiseMuller/game-of-life/README.md

 # Conway's Game of Life implementation using Java and OpenGL.
-To start the simulation press the spacebar. "\n"
+To start the simulation press the spacebar.
-To pause the simulation also press the space bar."\n".
+To pause the simulation also press the space bar.
-Clicking on a cell changes it's state (alive/dead)."\n".
+Clicking on a cell changes it's state (alive/dead).

 # Will probably crash your machine